-By 2030 the frequency and intensity of heatwaves is projected to increase whereas in the continental and Mediterranean regions summer precipitation is projected to decrease.
-Based on this and the current trends, drought impacted areas may not decrease by 2030.
-It is important that land management practices (e.g. cultivating drought tolerant and cover crops and leaving crop residuals on the ground) are adequately adjusted in a timely manner to mitigate future impacts of droughts and that EU and national adaptation strategies are effectively implemented.
+By mid-century, the frequency and intensity of heatwaves and drought are projected to increase over most parts of Europe.
+During 2000-2023, eight years showed above average drought impacted area, where five years were in the last 10 year period (dashboard).
+Based on the recurrent and increasingly strong drought events during the 24 year period, drought impacted areas may not decrease by 2030.
+It is therefore important that land management practices are adequately adjusted in a timely manner and that the EU and national adaptation strategies are effectively implemented.

 Supporting information

-This indicator only addresses meteorological droughts, hence the annual deficit in soil moisture due precipitation shortages as opposed to hydrological droughts which occur when low water supply becomes evident, especially in streams, reservoirs, and groundwater levels, usually after many months of meteorological drought.
-The indicator monitors anomalies and long-term trends in vegetation productivity based on remote sensing observed time series data of vegetation indices in areas that are under pressure from drought.
+The indicator only addresses droughts, hence the annual deficit in soil moisture due precipitation shortages.
+The indicator does not address hydrological droughts which occur when low water levels become evident in hydrological systems, especially in streams, reservoirs, and groundwater, usually after many months of meteorological drought.
+The indicator monitors anomalies and long-term trends in vegetation productivity based on remote sensing observed time series data of vegetation indices in areas that are under pressure from soil moisture deficit.

 Drought impact during the growing season is indicated as a severe negative annual productivity anomaly in drought-pressured areas, i.e. areas with negative annual soil moisture anomalies.
 Detailed indicator specifications are described under ‘Methodology’.